-As promised this spring, the version of Hyper-V that ships with the beta of Microsoft Windows Server
+As promised this spring, the version of Hyper-V that ships with the beta of Microsoft Windows Server 2008 R2 SP1 next month will include dynamic memory allocation, Microsoft revealed at TechEd 2010 this week.

 In addition, the company said that the next version of Hyper-V will also support generic USB devices such as cameras, scanners and bar-code readers connected to Hyper-V-based remote desktops.